Mexico City Metrobús: Line 6

 Line 6 opened on 21 January 2016.

 Line 7

 Line 7 opened on 28 February 2018, with service along the city's iconic boulevard, Paseo de la Reforma, on part of the line from Monumento Cuitláhuac to La Diana.
 The complete line will run from Indios Verdes to Campo Marte (one station west of Auditorio), using a fleet of 90 Alexander Dennis Enviro500 double-decker buses with a capacity of 130 passengers each.

 Hours

-The MB operates from 04:30 to 24:00 (midnight) Monday through Friday, and from 05:00 to 24:00 on Saturdays, Sundays and holidays.
+The MB operates from 04:30 to 24:00 (midnight) Monday through Saturday, and from 05:00 to 24:00 on Sundays and holidays.
 Hours for individual stations may vary in the mornings.
 A flash-based map of the system is available at the Metrobús website.